area4lib/area4/docs/concept.rst

 to long emoji strings, to dividers in Markdown for programs such as GitHub bots!

 Make sure to view our other documentation pages for more information!

+Tip: Because area4 has a lot of emoji dividers, it can also double as an emoji database!